Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m1/Code.md

+# Code Role Assignments - Milestone 1

+## Milestone 1 Code Deliverables

+**Version control**

+- Setup Github account
+- Setup Github Pages repository
+- Decide how to publish your project docs
+- User Guide for development workflow

-# Job Description: Software Engineer
+## Job Description: Software Engineer

 We are seeking a highly skilled and motivated Software Engineer to join our dynamic team.
 As a Software Engineer, your primary responsibility will be to deliver high-quality software solutions by following industry best practices and applying your extensive knowledge.